Seasonal Affective Disorder in Seniors: Symptoms and Solutions

 Differences from regular depression

-SAD symptoms in older adults can be mistaken for other age-related health issues.
-Unlike regular depression, SAD is specifically related to changes in daylight hours, not calendar events or predictable seasonal changes.
-It’s important to note that SAD symptoms occur at the same time each year and resolve during other seasons.
+SAD in older adults is easy to mistake for other age-related problems.
+Unlike regular depression, SAD is tied to daylight hours, not life events.
+SAD symptoms appear and disappear at the same time each year.

 Diagnosis and Risk Factors for Seniors